 “Native ads are popular because of their customization scope.
 Native advertising can be adapted for every screen and app design to look like a natural part of the app.
 That means higher CTR (click-through rate) and less annoying user experience.”

-There are, of course, some concerns over the use of native ads in mobile apps.
+There are, of course, some concerns over the use of native ads in mobile apps for monetization.
 The first being that they’ll make your app look bad or spammy.
 However, the inherent design of native ads is what makes them so appealing–they are natively designed for apps, so they’ll never stick out like a sore thumb or distract from the surrounding content.

 There are also some mobile app providers (like Facebook and AdMob) that have implemented strict rules regarding native advertising.
 To keep publishers from potentially deceiving and misleading users into clicking on a piece of advertising or sponsored content, these guidelines help distinguish those ads (no matter how natural-looking they are) from other content.
 (For the record, MobiLoud helps customers abide by these rules.)